Stay cosy, safe, well and comfortable over the chilly season. Here are our cold weather survival tips to keep you and your bump on tip top form.

 As your bump grows and the weather gets colder, you might be wondering how best to stay well this winter.
 Follow our pointers on how to protect yourself and your growing baby.

 Keeping cosy starts with a well-stocked winter wardrobe.
 You don’t need to blow the bank.
 We’ve got plenty of inventive, low-cost ideas to see you through the season as snug as a bug in a cardigan.
 See our winter pregnancy fashion article here, but in summary:

 - Layers are a good idea as many mums-to-be say they fluctuate between being too hot or too cold.

 - Look out for long stretchy vests to cover your bump.
 Wear with existing jumpers, cardies and shirts or blouses.

 - Use a scarf as a way to keep your neck and bump covered with non-maternity coats and cardies.

 - Borrow from friends and find second hand ‘steals’ at an NCT Nearly New Sale.

-Keeping cosy also involves warming hot drinks, warm baths and toasty homes.
+Keeping cosy also involves warming hot drinks, warm baths and toasty homes (if that's possible for you at the moment).
 Here are our tips on these: